-- 2 labeled small crib-sized blankets (one blanket is used to cover their sleeping mat and one blanket is used to cover the child). - Red Bags: Each child that is contracted for Stay and Play or participates in Stay and Play frequently is given a red laundry bag for the year.
+- 2 labeled small crib-sized blanket or sheet (one blanket/sheet is used to cover their sleeping mat and one blanket is used to cover the child). - Red Bags: Each child that is contracted for Stay and Play or participates in Stay and Play frequently is given a red laundry bag for the year.
 The red laundry bag is labeled with their name and all contents can be placed in the bag.
 Parents should bring the contents of the bag home periodically for washing.